Daily Faceoff is a news site with no direct affiliation to the NHL, or NHLPA

 Yaroslav Askarov

-Nedeljkovic will start vs. New York on Friday.
+Nedeljkovic will start in Boston on Thursday.

 Alex Nedeljkovic